Chihche-Liew/Supply-Chain-Network-Risk-Exposure/README.md

-Project in BC with Miao Liu and Yang Cao.
-For a new paper.
+Co-author paper with Miao Liu and Yang Cao.

 # Risk Exposure Score Calculating Based on Transcripts